filipnapierala/ekran/README.md

 To run this program you should have:
 - cmake (version 3.5)
-- OpenCV (version 3.2 with modules: core, )
+- OpenCV (version 3.2 with modules: core, ml)